 CV for a long-term job

 If you are looking for a long-term or stable job with a small or larger company, having a well-written CV that follows Australian criteria will be essential, especially for any job that requires experience or qualifications.
-Your resume should highlight your educational background, your work experience and your references.
+Highlight specific professional skills, career progression, and significant achievements.

 CV for a casual job